 Use a Different Browser

 If the above solutions didn’t help, then try using a different browser.
-For me, Opera and Chrome work fine, you can try using one of these browsers and see if it fixes the problem.
+For me, Opera and Chrome work fine, so you can try using one of these browsers and see if it fixes the problem.
 Additionally, the error might be occurring due to a temporary support issue with your browser or because your browser simply doesn’t support Google Drive.
 However, the latter can’t be true for popular browsers like Chrome, Firefox, Opera, Safari, Internet Explorer, and Microsoft Edge.

 If you are using one of the above-mentioned browsers and changing the browser fixed the upload problem, then try updating your browser to the latest version.
-If that doesn’t help, then wait for the next version update that might fix this issue.
+If that doesn’t help, then wait for the next version update, as it may fix this issue.

 For some reason, Google Drive stops working properly if images are turned off in the browser.
-You might be able to use it for editing and viewing data, but uploading and downloading won’t work.
+You may be able to use it for editing and viewing data, but uploading and downloading won’t work.
 You can check my article about disabling images in your browser to learn how to both enable and disable images in Chrome, Firefox, and Opera.

 There might be an issue with your network instead.
 This is especially true if the file uploads but gets canceled in the middle with a network error.
 Restarting your router usually solves this problem.
-If that fails, try changing your IP address and also turn off the firewall.
+If that fails, try changing your IP address and also turning off the firewall.
 Using a VPN may also affect the upload process, so make sure your VPN is turned off.